 Please see below for a description of eLearning resources available, frequently asked questions, and instructions for creating a user account for WIDA Early Years eLearning.
 To access WIDA Early Years eLearning, visit https://go.wisc.edu/3d61bc .

 A cultural enrichment approach uses families’ home cultures as their foundation.
 When young children see themselves and their family reflected in the language, books, dress-ups, food, and customs of their early learning program, their self-concepts and personal identities are enhanced.
 They are more likely to feel understood and to interact positively with others.
 Look beyond your materials and environment and determine ways in which you can learn more about families’ culture that can be incorporated into your early learning program.
-For additional state specific support, see the newly revised Alabama Standards of Early Learning and Development (ASELDs).
+For state specific support, see the newly revised Alabama Standards of Early Learning and Development (ASELDs).
+We are also very pleased to share the WIDA Early Years Making Connections: Using Alabama’s Standards for Early Learning and Development and WIDA Early Years Resources to Plan Instruction for Young Multilingual Chidlren as an additional resource and support.